 However, towards the end of the 60s, P. Ramlee struggled to stay relevant in the entertainment industry.
 His attempts to revive himself and gain back his glory were met with endless disappointment, and he eventually descended into depression.

-The fallen of a legend
+The falling of a legend

 P. Ramlee’s career hit a snag after he returned to Kuala Lumpur in 1964 post Malaysia-Singapore separation in 1963.
-He was rejected by banks trying to seek a loan, denied his dreams to direct his first colour film, and booed off the stage during his last stage appearance.
+He was rejected by banks when trying to seek a loan, denied his dreams to direct his first colour film, and booed off the stage during his last stage appearance.

 On top of that, his record company EMI cancelled his recording contract.
 With his films failed to beat the more preferred televisions, the public made it clear that his place in the entertainment industry was long gone.